 With an average of six consultation rooms per centre, three operating theatres, x-ray, ultrasound, in-house laboratory and more, we provide full care to keep pets happy and healthy throughout their life, including a full range of products and services from vaccinations and pet passports - to orthopaedic surgery and dentals.

-Specialising in surgeries to correct diseases and injuries of the bones, joints, ligaments, tendons and other skeletal structures.
+Surgeries which focus on correcting diseases and injuries of the bones, joints, ligaments, tendons and other skeletal structures.

-Specialising in surgeries to correct Brachycephalic Obstructive Airway Syndrome which is a combination of upper airways problems that is typically common in short nosed breeds such as Pugs, French Bulldogs and Cavalier King Charles Spaniels.
+Surgery to correct Brachycephalic Obstructive Airway Syndrome which is a combination of upper airways problems that is typically common in short nosed breeds such as Pugs, French Bulldogs and Cavalier King Charles Spaniels.

 These clinics help support your animal if they have flea’s or help prevent them.

 The nurse will perform a general health check on your pet to make sure they are in tip top condition.

 This will include checking for discharge in their eyes, nose and ears as well as checking their teeth.
 The nurse will also ask for your pet’s history around feeding, general health and their diet and provide any advice where necessary.